surveygraph/surveygraphr/README.md

 * [R packages](https://r-pkgs.org/) by Hadley Wickham is an excellent guide to packaging best practice, and is much more readable than hardcore CRAN documentation
 * indeed anything about R development by [Hadley Wickham](https://hadley.nz/) I would strongly recommend, he seems to be one of the stars of the R community
 * the so-called [tidyverse](https://github.com/tidyverse) suite of packages demonstrates R best practice in my opinion.
 There are plenty of beautiful packages in there on which we can model ours.
 Several include sophisticated C and C++ source libraries (Hadley Wickham is involved in a bunch of these.
 Incidentally, it would be wonderful if he is available for code review.
 Can funding be allocated for this kind of thing?)
+* see the resources in the section above on R internals